Kakazablone/alx-system_engineering-devops/0x00-shell_basics/README.md

-cp -a *html ../ | uniq - Copies all html files from working to parent dir (working) mv [[:upper:]]* /tmp/u - Move all files beginning with an uppercase to u rm -a '~*' .
-Remove all files that end in ~ inside the current dir.
+cp -a *html ../ | uniq - Copies all html files from working to parent dir (working) mv [[:upper:]]* /tmp/u - Move all files beginning with an uppercase to u rm -f *~ - Remove all files that end in ~ inside the current dir.